-If you look throughout time, a lot of information has been penned down by top investors, marketers, and founders about SaaS sales cycles and the metrics, customer acquisition funnels, and content strategy.
+If you look like throughout time, a lot of information has been penned down by top investors, marketers, and founders about SaaS sales stacks and the metrics, customer acquisition funnels, and content strategy.
 Even so, it is still important for you to have a new customer acquisition funnel.

-What we present in our discussion today about customer acquisition framework for SaaS differs in many ways from the writings that were there.
+What we may like to present in our discussion today about customer acquisition will help for a framework for SaaS differs in many ways from the writings that were there.
 This is according to what I found out during my research.
-What I present here also gives information about the strong impact that content will have on the customer acquisition.
-We will also see the importance of customer lifecycle is for the speedy growth of SaaS as it can help in tracking as well as in making decisions concerning the same.
+What I like to present here also gives information about the strong impact that content will have on customer acquisition.
+We will also see the importance of customer lifecycle is for the speedy growth of SaaS as it can help in tracking as in making decisions concerning the same.

 #3 Why is X missing in this framework?

-For instance, in the diagram, the content strategy is under the impression that your company’s messaging and positioning for the product is clear and precise.
-In other words, it assumes that you have thorough profiles for customer targets which are used by the team involved to get a better understanding of all the people who play vital roles in the buying process as well as understand the customer value your product offers them.
+For instance, in the diagram, the content strategy is under the impression that your company’s messaging and positioning for the product are clear and precise.
+In other words, it assumes that you have a thorough list of profiles for customer targets which are used by the team involved to get a better understanding of all the people who play vital roles in the buying process as understand the customer value your product offers them.

 PART 1: CUSTOMER ACQUISITION FRAMEWORK

-What makes a customer lifecycle differ from a sales funnel?
+What makes a customer lifecycle marketing differ from a sales funnel?

 Customer lifecycle: This will help your company get a deeper understanding of the customer’s experience with the product as well as the actions they are taking.

-Sales funnel: This typically gives the internal processes that must be followed by companies during the process of moving prospects down the funnel, and it ensures that it is done effectively and efficiently.
+Sales funnel: This typically gives the internal processes that must be followed by companies during the process of moving prospects down the funnel.

 Sales-centric approach versus customer-centric approach

-As the prospects are moved through the sales pipe, the Sales Funnel will be used in analyzing the effectiveness of the process.
-The company will always see that a prospect’s current stage is same as the sales funnel stages and as they move down the funnel, they are increasing the chances of the deal being closed.
+As you move your prospects through the sales pipe, use the Sales Funnel to analyze the effectiveness and increase of the process step.
+The company will always see that a prospect’s current stage is the same as the sales funnel stages and as they move down the funnel, they are increasing the chances of the deal being closed.

 For instance, based on the previous sales, a company can be convinced that their probability of sealing a deal with a prospect is 30% when they are at the opportunity stage.
-This probability will be used in carrying out sales, planning, and modeling activities.
+Use this probability to carry out sales, planning, and modeling activities.
 If in the present, they have $500,000 in opportunities, once a business is closed, they stand to make $150,000.

-Note: While doing sales planning, always monitor the average time spent in moving a prospect from the opportunity stage to when the deal is sealed.
+Note: While doing sales planning, you have to constantly monitor the average time taken to move a prospect from the additional opportunity stage to the customer stage.
 Using the example above, if the company takes 60 days for the business deal to be sealed, then the company can expect to have $50k net 30 as revenue and what will remain will be $100K net 60.

-Customer Lifecycle framework has the sole purpose of making the customer the primary focus of the buying process and how they move along in that process.
+The customer Lifecycle journey framework has the sole purpose of making the customer the primary focus and read of the buying process and how they move along in that process.
 With it, you can have a greater understanding of the actions of the customer, and you will be able to monitor the increasing probability of buying a product.

-Finally, every company that has high product prices, a lot of emphases should be put on sales cycle monitoring.
+Finally, for every company that has high product prices, a lot of emphasis should be put on sales monitoring.
 For instance, the free trial for Salesforce cannot compare to that of Slack regarding their usefulness because Salesforce’s product is very complicated and will require a lot of resources for its integration.
 In this situation, using the internal sales funnel will be of greater help.

 1.2.
 Customer Lifecycle Funnel